 There is an entitlement to this residence permit.
 In other words, you will definitely be able to convert your student residence permit to a job search residence permit as long as you successfully completed your studies at a German university and correctly and timely submitted all of the necessary documents.

 WARNING: When you have a job seeker visa, you are allowed to stay outside of Germany for up to 6 months.
 If you stay more, your job search residence permit will be cancelled.
+This follows the general rule for German residence permits under §51 AufenthG.

 Who is eligible for a German job seeker visa?

 Everyone who completed their studies in Germany with an appropriate residence permit for study purposes, no matter the country of origin, is eligible for a German job seeker visa.
-It should be emphasized that the students from EU member states, Norway, Iceland, Liechtenstein, or Switzerland, do not need a job seeker visa to stay in Germany because, basically, they have the same rights as Germans.
+It should be emphasized that students from EU member states, Norway, Iceland, Liechtenstein, or Switzerland do not need a job seeker visa to stay in Germany because, basically, they have the same rights as Germans.

 Group 1 (EU + 4)